Citizen-Dashboard/citizen-dashboard/ElasticSearch/readme.md

 ### 1. Start Kafka Container
 Follow instructions in the DataAggregator project's README.md to start the kafka container.
-Update the kafa container `REST_PORT` and `plainText_PORT` in the '.env' file.
+Copy the kafa container `REST_PORT` and `plainText_PORT` from the console, and update the '.env' file.

 ### 2. Run data aggregator
 Follow instructions in the DataAggregator project's README.md to run the data aggregator.
 This ensures that agenda items are produced to the Kafka topic.